 What Does Not Affect Your Credit Score?

 There are a number of items that do not have any impact on your credit score.

 - Race, color, religion, national origin, gender, or marital status.
 Federal law prohibits the use of any of these factors in determining credit status.

 - Occupation, salary, or employment history.
 Lenders will evaluate this information, but they won’t get it from your credit report.

 - Your age.
 Neither FICO nor VantageScore considers your age as a factor in your credit score.

 - Tax liens, alimony, and child support obligations.
 Lenders may find these through a public records search, but they do not appear on credit reports.

 - Participation in credit counseling.
 Credit counseling agencies don’t report to the credit bureaus, so participation in credit counseling or a debt management plan will not appear on your credit report.

 ☝️ Your credit score is about how well you handle debt, not about how rich you are.
 A low-income person who makes every payment on time can have a higher credit score than a well-off individual who habitually misses payments.

-You should still know how your credit score is calculated.
-That knowledge will help you improve and maintain your credit score.
+You should know how your credit score is calculated because that knowledge will help you improve and maintain your credit score.
 Understanding the variations in credit scores can help you plan your credit more effectively.
 If you ask which scoring model a lender uses before making an application for credit, you’ll have a better idea of what to expect!